gjportegies/Magento-APSB24-40-Security-Patches/README.md

 **Official Magento Patches have been released: [Magento Docs](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/troubleshooting/known-issues-patches-attached/security-update-available-for-adobe-commerce-apsb24-40-revised-to-include-isolated-patch-for-cve-2024-34102)
 Unfortunately there are no patches publicly available for Magento versions < 2.4.4.
-We've manually created patches for the older versions based on the official released Magento patch.**
+I've manually created patches for the older versions based on the official released Magento patch.**

 # Magento-APSB24-40-Security-Patches (CVE-2024-34102)